MilkmanAbi/Picomimi/README.md

 Picomimi is meant to be **lightweight, approachable, and fun**.
 It's small enough to be uploaded quickly, easy enough to play with immediately, and encourages experimentation with **tasks, memory, and hardware peripherals**.

 Picomimi is messy, broken, honestly just bad, but it's a fun project **(・∀・)**.
+- Disclaimer: This is a project made heavily with AI, though I have coded many parts in this project too; I am a hardware enthusiast, not a programmer.